operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/create-instance.md

 mariadb-service            NodePort    10.105.103.156   <none>        80:30685/TCP        73s
 ```

-Service "mariadb-service" is a NodePort that exposes mariadb on port 3306
+The service `mariadb-service` is of type NodePort that exposes mariadb on port 3306.
+See the description using the following command.

 ```execute
 kubectl describe service/mariadb-service -n my-mariadb-operator-app
 ```

-You should see a similar output as below:
+This should produce the following output.

 ```
 Name:                     mariadb-service